 - “Anticipate and address any technology-related challenges and cyber threats associated with the return the workplace”

 - “Clear and consistent internal and external messaging will be critical for…a re-entry plan”

-On May 11, 2020, the ESCC Resource Guide was updated to identify additional guidance on responsible re-entry, including engagement with state and local governments, and guidance on internal and external messaging.
+On May 11, 2020, the ESCC Resource Guide was updated to identify additional guidance on responsible re-entry, including engagement with state and local governments and messaging.

 FEMA has issued further reconstitution planning recommendations for state, local, tribal, territorial, (SLTT) and private sector stakeholders.
 The CDC also posted support resources for SLTT and staffing resources for the public health workforce.
-The National Governor’s Association has issued a state-by-state summary of public health criteria for reopening.
+The NGA issued a state-by-state summary of public health criteria for reopening.
 The Oil and Natural Gas Subsector Coordinating Council (ONG SCC) released an ONG COVID-19 Responsible Recovery Compendium identifying challenges and mitigation strategies for the different ONG value chains.

 Will domestic travel restrictions affect access?